AMSUCF/ComicsAndImageText/index.md

 ## Course Description

 In this seminar, we will explore the contemporary comic, considering literary and cultural works across a range of platforms and markets.
-Comics are still frequently (and historically) associated with popular culture, and linked to children's literature and mass media, even as they loom large through big and small screen adaptations with global reach.
-However, the combination of image and text has a powerful role in literary practice.
-As we survey works by influential artists and authors including Ta-Nehisi Coates, Gilbert Hernandez, Jason, Nnedi Okorafor, Noelle Stevenson, and Gene Luen Yang, we will consider the influence of changing technologies and distribution mechanisms on our understanding of "comics" and imagetext more broadly.
-Forms under examination include:
+As we survey works by influential artists and authors including Ta-Nehisi Coates, Gilbert Hernandez, Jeff Lemire, George Takei, and Gene Luen Yang, we will consider the influence of changing technologies and distribution mechanisms on our understanding of "comics" and image-text more broadly.
+Topics under examination include:

 - Newspaper one-panel and "daily" strips
 - Experimental graphic novels